Icon Currency

 • More than five years: 16 days per 12 calendar months

-Annual leave can be prorated if an employee has worked less than a full year in that calendar year
+Annual leave can be pro-rated if an employee has worked less than a full year in that calendar year.

 Sick Leave

-• Less than two years: 14 days
+• Length of service of less than 2 years: 14 days

-• More than five years: 22 days
+• More than 5 years: 22 days

 The Amendment Act of 2022 provides a full 60 days of hospitalization leave in a calendar year on top of standard sick leave.
 The provision of sick leave remains unchanged.

-• Paternity leave: A married male employee is entitled to 7 days of paid paternity leave for each birth, up to 5 births (irrespective of the number of spouses).
+A married male employee is entitled to 7 days of paid paternity leave for each birth, up to 5 births (irrespective of the number of spouses).

 The male employee must have worked for the same company for at least 12 months before paternity leave can begin.
 He must also have told his employer about his wife’s pregnancy at least 30 days before she is due to give birth or as soon as possible after the baby is born.